-Every Monday evening at 7:45 pm we will have a school wide worship.
+Every Monday evening at 8:15pm we will have a school wide worship.
 It is important to attend these worships in order to enrich your spiritual life here at Villa, to get to know others attending Villa, and because important information may be given out.
-Students' presence is mandatory, attendance will be taken. very two worships a month missed will result in disciplinary action.
+Students' presence is mandatory, and attendance will be taken.
+Every two worships a month missed will result in disciplinary action.